Connect with us

 Carleton Ravens finally knock-off Cincinnati Bearcats

-Paced by three third-year players including the lethal penetration of guard Munis Tutu (Windsor, Ont.) and the stellar inside play of 6’9″ forward Eddie Ekiyor (Ottawa, Ont.) the Ravens knocked-off the Bearcats 86-67 clinching their first win of the 2018-18 season and their first over Cincinnati since both teams started exchanging pleasantries back in 2008.
+Led by three third-year players, including the lethal penetration of guard Munis Tutu (Windsor, Ont.), and the stellar inside play of 6’9″ forward Eddie Ekiyor (Ottawa, Ont.), the Ravens defeated the Bearcats 86-67, clinching their first win of the 2018-19 season and their first over Cincinnati since both teams started exchanging pleasantries back in 2008.

-Taking the floor since earning a Bronze Medal at the 2018 U Sports Final 8 and snapping their seven-year strangle hold of the WP.
-McGee trophy, as Canada’s best university team, the Ravens looked sharp and active early on as they fought-off a rebounding onslaught in the first quarter (11-4) to break open a 20-20 first-quarter tie by limiting the visiting Bearcats to just nine second-quarter points.
+Taking the floor after earning a bronze medal at the 2018 U Sports Final 8 and snapping their seven-year stranglehold of the WP McGee trophy as Canada’s best university team, the Ravens looked sharp and active early on.
+They fought off a rebounding onslaught in the first quarter (11-4) and broke open a 20-20 tie in the first quarter by limiting the visiting Bearcats to just nine second-quarter points.

-Eddie Ekiyor a former four-star recruit with the Xavier Musketeers continued to dominate NCAA division I opposition posting 26 points, in 26 minutes including a near-perfect 13-of-15 stat-line from the floor.
-The 6’9″ Ekiyor dominated the much bigger Bearcats scoring 12 points in the fourth-quarter on his way to game-high honors.
+Eddie Ekiyor, a former four-star recruit with the Xavier Musketeers, continued to dominate NCAA Division I opposition by posting 26 points in 26 minutes.
+He had a near-perfect 13-of-15 stat-line from the floor.
+The 6’9″ Ekiyor outshone the much bigger Bearcats, scoring 12 points in the fourth quarter on his way to game-high honors.

 Advertisement.
 Scroll to continue reading.